mikebannister/mappable/README.md

 ## Installation ##

+Add it to your `Gemfile`

-Install the gem
+    gem 'mappable'

+Bundle it up

-    gem install mappable
+    bundle install

-Install the migrations
+Install the migrations and apply them

     rake mappable:install:migrations
     rake db:migrate